-In pursuit of the original investment objective, the Company was able to borrow or use leverage, and also guarantee the borrowings of its Affiliates and Near Affiliates.
+In pursuit of the original investment objective, the Company was able to borrow or use leverage, and also guarantee the borrowings of its Affiliates and near Affiliates.
 The aggregate leverage or borrowings of the Company, its Affiliates and any Near Affiliates (including Basinghall, Tallis, Lambeth and/or Queenhithe) and guarantees of such borrowing or leverage by such person(s), was not permitted to exceed (at the time the relevant indebtedness is incurred or guarantee given) 0.5 times the then current NAV.

-Following the approval of the resolution to execute a managed wind-down of the Company in its EGM on 11 June 2019, the leverage limit as described above no longer applies to the Company.
+Following the approval of the resolution to execute a managed wind-down of the Company in its EGM on 11 June 2019, the leverage limit as described above no longer applies to the Company, its Affiliates and any near Affiliates.